NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Duelist.md

 * * *

 You are always ready to draw your weapon and begin a duel, no matter the circumstances.
-You gain the Quick Draw ranger feat, enabling you to both draw and attack with a weapon as 1 action.
-This serves as Quick Draw for the purpose of meeting prerequisites.
+You gain the Quick Draw feat, enabling you to both draw and attack with a weapon as 1 action.

-**Special** You can't select another dedication feat until you have gained two other feats from the duelist archetype.

 ## [[Feats/Duelist's Challenge|Duelist's Challenge]] Feat 4